SamyakPatil19/CUSTOMER_BEHAVIOR_ANALYSIS/README.md

 Load the cleaned dataset into PostgreSQL / MySQL / SQL Server.

-Execute the SQL queries provided.
+Execute the SQL scripts included in the repository.

-Open the Power BI file to explore the dashboard.
+Open the Power BI file to explore the interactive dashboard.

-Review the report and Gamma presentation for summarized insights.
+Review the analytical report and Gamma presentation for key insights.